At a glance

 Methylene chloride is a colorless, volatile, sweet-smelling chlorinated solvent.
 It dissolves a wide range of materials, which made it a workhorse paint stripper, degreaser, and extraction solvent for decades.
 In foam manufacturing, it served as an auxiliary blowing agent: added to the polyurethane mix, it vaporizes and helps the foam expand and soften, supplementing the carbon dioxide generated by the water–isocyanate reaction.
 It rose in popularity as a foam blowing agent when the ozone-depleting CFCs it partly replaced came under restriction.
 Regulatory — EPA flexible PU foam NESHAP

 Its toxicology is serious on two fronts.
 It is a carcinogen — the U.S. National Toxicology Program lists dichloromethane as reasonably anticipated to be a human carcinogen, IARC classifies it as Group 2A (probably carcinogenic to humans), and EPA's IRIS assessment calls it likely to be carcinogenic.
-Regulatory — NTP, EPA IRIS Peer-reviewed — IARC Group 2A And it is acutely dangerous: it is a central-nervous-system depressant, and the body metabolizes it to carbon monoxide, so using it in a poorly ventilated space can cause fatal carbon-monoxide poisoning.
+Regulatory — NTP, EPA IRIS Regulatory — IARC Group 2A And it is acutely dangerous: it is a central-nervous-system depressant, and the body metabolizes it to carbon monoxide, so using it in a poorly ventilated space can cause fatal carbon-monoxide poisoning.
 Deaths during bathtub refinishing and paint stripping led the EPA, in 2024, to finalize a rule banning most consumer and many commercial uses.
 Regulatory — EPA 2024 TSCA rule

 How it relates to the bedroom